 Customers can shop directly from the posts they see on Facebook and Instagram, and discover products through the following channels:

-As a seller, you can manage your sales on Facebook and Instagram through these stages:
+As a seller, you can manage your shop on Facebook and Instagram through these stages:

-1. Set up a commerce account.
+Set up a commerce account.
 As you bring your business on to our commerce platform, you’ll go through an onboarding process.
-You'll choose whether you want to sell on Facebook or Instagram, link your business accounts, set your shipping options and return policy, and designate a bank account for your payouts.
+You'll choose whether you want to sell on Facebook or Instagram, link your business accounts, and set your shipping options and return policy.

-2. Manage inventory.
-To make sales, upload your products and manage your inventory in a catalog.
+Manage inventory.
+To show products, upload your products and manage your inventory in a catalog.
 You can list as many products as you want.
 We’ll walk you through how to manage your product catalogs and resolve issues.
 See Catalog and Inventory.

 While you can use Commerce Manager to perform all of these stages, you can also automate them using the powerful Facebook Commerce API.
 If you are an ecommerce platform, you can also use these APIs to manage your merchants’ commerce accounts on their behalf.